It's a place of forests and bountiful ocean, where the Xwsepsum (Esquimalt) and Lekwungen (Songhees) people have thrived since time immemorial.

 Not far from Victoria, the capital of British Columbia, the place we call Hatley Park has been cherished and cared for by people with a strong connection to the environment.

-From the Xwsepsum and Songhees peoples who have lived on these lands for thousands of years to today’s students, who join us from all over the world, the people who spend time at Hatley Park treasure and respect the land and the sea.
+From the Lekwungen Peoples, the Songhees and Esquimalt First Nations, who have lived on these lands for thousands of years, to students who join us from all over the world, people who spend time at Hatley Park treasure and respect the land and the sea.

 The estate